Applying materiality when preparing financial statements

 Refined definition of material

-This month, the IASB refined its definition of material to make it easier to understand.
-It is now aligned across IFRS Standards® and the Conceptual Framework.
+The IASB refined its definition of material to make it easier to understand.
+It is now aligned across IFRS® Standards and the Conceptual Framework.

 “Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.” [emphasis added]